syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 {% endhighlight %}

-## Change different Scheduler Views
+## Change different scheduler views

 The `.NET MAUI Scheduler` control provides eight different types of views to display dates and it can be assigned to the control by using the `View` property.
 The control is assigned to the `Day` view by default.
 The current date will be displayed initially for all the Scheduler views.